Remote Learning

 What you need to consider

-If you really into economics, as many of you INOMICS users are, an online course could be an opportunity to study a complementary minor subject such as: sociology, anthropology, finance, business administration of environmental sustainability.
+If you are already focused on economics, as many INOMICS users are, an online course could be an opportunity to study a complementary minor subject such as: sociology, anthropology, finance, business administration of environmental sustainability.
 Increasingly, higher education is becoming interdisciplinary, and online options are a great way to keep up with this trend.
 You could merge your economics interest with psychology, perhaps, taking you in a behavioural economics direction.
-Oh the options are almost endless!
+The options are almost endless!

 Course quality online can, and often is, as good as on campus.
 With that said, check that the degree programme offers teaching from the same faculty staff and offers the same credentials as with a campus taught degree or course.
 Investigate the reputation for your prospective institutions.
 Read user reviews if available, and look out for accreditation for the course and institution.
 In the same vein, checking that employers recognise the qualification you are about to enrol upon is also a smart move.